Beginning Tools – Part 1 Measuring, Marking and Layout

 The shorter saw is over 150 years old, and according to the blacksmith’s hand engraving on the tang, was forged from “Tougo Reigo” steel, aka “Togo steel,” a British product made by the Andrews Steel Works and first imported into Japan by an officer who once served under Admiral Togo in the Japanese Imperial Navy and who borrowed the name of the famous military leader.

-The shumoku handle attached to the Togo steel saw is one your humble servant made from kiri wood with mulberry wood inserts and a black persimmon retaining wedge.
-The inserts keep the blade’s tang from wearing out the soft kiri wood, and the wedge makes it easier to remove the handle for transport.
+The shumoku handle attached to the Togo reigo steel saw is one your humble servant made from kiri wood with mulberry wood inserts and a black persimmon retaining wedge.
+These inserts are not standard, but an improvement I added to prevent the tang from wearing out the soft kiri wood.
+The wedge makes it easier to remove the handle for transport.
 It’s fancier than necessary, but I had fun making it.
 Another way to secure a shumoku handle is with a dovetail wedge inserted from the side, but I don’t like the weaker nature of this style, nor the feel of the wedge in the hand.

 The longer 355mm saw, by comparison, has a shumoku handle I made from tougher Japanese white oak with a more-or-less rectangular cross-section and is secured by friction alone.